However, there is one thing you must understand — being compliant does not mean you’re secure.

 - All information about a customer related to transactions between the financial institution and customer.
 This includes payment histories, account numbers, deposit balances, and credit and debit purchases.

-GLBA doesn’t protect personal information lawfully made available to the public.
-This includes publicly available government records and anything available for public access.
+GLBA does not safeguard personal information that is lawfully accessible to the public, such as government records and any other information available for public access.

 Security policies and processes